The regulator dependence in the functional renormalization group: a quantitative explanation

 where $\int_x=\int d^dx$ and the regulating function $R_k$ (or just the regulator from now on) is picked as to preserve rotation and translation invariance and, therefore, depending only on $|x-y|$ or, otherwise, its Fourier transform is a function of $q^2$.
+Here and below, Einstein convention is used for repeated internal indices.
+This is

-This is $R_k(q^2)=\alpha Z_k r_k(q^2)$, where $\alpha$ is the overall scale (which is a real number of order one) of the regulator and $Z_k$ is a field renormalization factor.
+where $\alpha$ is the overall scale (which is a real number of order one) of the regulator and $Z_k$ is a field renormalization factor.
 Additionally, to preserve analyticity in Fourier space, $r_k(q^2)$ should be a smooth function of the momentum $q$ and behave as a mass term of order $k$ \textit{only} for the slow modes, relative to the scale $k$:

 and must vanish sufficiently fast for large momentum ($q^2 \gg k^2$) in order to effectively integrate fast momentum modes.
 We assume for simplicity, that $w>0$.
 In equation (\ref{eqRSM}) the coefficients $z$ and $w$ are real numbers of order one that depend on the precise shape of the regulator.

-Typical regulators with this behaviour used in the literature are the \textit{exponential} regulator:
+Typical regulators with this behavior used in the literature are the \textit{exponential} regulator:

 the \textit{Wetterich} regulator: